 Missing or incorrect permissions can cause all sorts of problems with your system.
 Users might not be able to do things they should, or they might be able to accidentally change things that are left alone.
 Groups make managing permissions much simpler — here’s how to check a user’s permissions on Linux.

 Groups help define the permissions and access your Linux user account has to files, folders, settings, and more.
-Finding out the groups to which a user account belongs helps give you a better understanding of that user’s access (and troubleshoot when things don’t work right).
+Finding out the groups to which a user account belongs helps give you a better understanding of that user’s access and makes troubleshooting easier.

 Note: We’re using Ubuntu for our examples here, but this command works just the same on most flavors of Linux.